 The enclosed captive method or the ‘keddah’ was originally done in India.
-The beast are lead to a large enclosure made out of stakes followed by the second consisting of a water hole (riverlut).
+The beasts are lead to a large enclosure made out of stakes followed by the second consisting of a water hole (rivulet).
 The third enclosure has a narrow tunnel or corridor leading to the final nosing compartment.
 The animal is then secured from hind legs to a nearby stump before the taming process.
 The method is known to have caused many casualties during stampedes.
 Many have perished due to shock injuries and sadly to ‘broken heart syndrome’.

 The natives adopted a rather humane or improved method later on.
 Instead of using repeated compasses of enclosures an army of men would form a circle and drive the beast to one enclosure.
 For days tom beaters and fire bearers make the silent march trapping the beast and driving them to the stockade.

 The nosing art is the most interesting and the daring have a job on their hands.
 People hailing from North and the East of the Island affectionately known as ‘panickers’ are these men.
 Reputed for their bravery and mastery in tracking wild elephants these men follow wind patterns.
 Armed with indelible smell and instinct the only tool in their possession is a rope made out of deerskin for nosing.
 The ‘rodiya’, a tribe belonging to the lowest in the Islands cast system are the manufacturers of this rope.